rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ### Other configuration options
 - If you wish **to disable compression** of the backup add `no_compress: true` to the top-level section of the configuration file.
-- Uploaded backups can also **automatically prepend a timestamp to the last element of specified path** of the auto-uploaded backup, which will result in a new backup file being created each time.
+- Uploaded backups can also **automatically prepend a timestamp to the last element of the specified path** of the auto-uploaded backup, which will result in a new backup file being created each time.
 This can be useful for point-in-time recoveries.
-To enable timestamping add `timestamp: true` to the top-level section of the configuration file
+To enable timestamping add `timestamp: true` to the top-level section of the configuration file.
 - The configuration file also supports variable expansion -- this means any string starting with `$` will be replaced with that [value from Environment variables](https://pkg.go.dev/os#ExpandEnv) when it is loaded by rqlite.

 #### Example